Texas Porch

 Two Offices Handle Your Property Tax in Red River County

-Two separate offices handle property taxes here — one sets the value, one collects the bill.
+Two separate offices handle property taxes here.
+One sets the value, one collects the bill.

 Reeves County · Property Tax